 As a marriageable young girl, Psyche was of course renowned as a great beauty; however none clamor to marry her.
-Here I would compare the d'Este Matto, whose apparatus is being admired by young boys, with Psyche and her admirers, as painted by by Perin del Vaga for Pope Paul II.
+Here I would compare the d'Este Matto, whose sexual apparatus was being admired by young boys, with Psyche and her admirers as painted by by Perin del Vaga for Pope Paul II.

 But Cupid pricks himself on his own arrow and falls in love with her himself.
 Therefore he cannot make her fall in love with anyone else, or allow anyone else to fall in love with her (below, from a wedding chest).
 The god of love's passion for Psyche, also a metaphor for Christ's love for humanity, is one possibility for the Love card.

 Psyche's parents are distraught.
 These are my candidates for the Empress and Empress, just as Dionysus's parents were candidates for the same cards.
 They go to the oracle of Apollo and is told that she will meet her husband, a horrible monster, if she is taken to the top of a certain mountain and abandoned.
 Apollo, her spiritual father, corresponds to the Pope card.

 Psyche eventually asks Venus to let her see him.
 After much scolding, Venus gives Psyche a series of tasks.
 The first three, I think, correspond to the tarot virtue cards.
 The first task is to sort out, in one night, four immense piles of seeds that Venus has mixed together.
 Psyche despairs, but the ants come and do the sorting.
 It seems to me that this corresponds to Justice, where every act has its due reward or punishment.
 In administering justice, one needs to sort out the facts in relation to principles.